ManjotSingh18/Grosearch/README.md

 5. Ensure the program is still running as it will not work if running is paused or stopped within interpreter
 6. The application should preseent a landing page at your local connection (http://127.0.0.1:5000) like the one below:
 ![Logo](Grosearch_Application/README_Images/Landing.png)
 7. From here preform a search on the desired product, it may take anywhere from 40-70 seconds due to intensive nature of scraping many sites.
-Alterntively visit the links at the bottom of the page to learn more about the application, and development.
+Alterntively visit the links at the bottom of the page to learn more about the application, and development
 8. After the search is complete a page will be displayed in a table format including stores logos on the top of each column with products underneath, scroll through comparing products and visiting the retailer sites for the ones needed.
 Also from this search page further searches for more products can be done in the top-right hand corner.
-The Grosearch logo will lead back to the landing page, and links for further information are avaiable at the bottom of the application.
+The Grosearch logo will lead back to the landing page, and links for further information are avaiable at the bottom of the application
 ![Logo](Grosearch_Application/README_Images/Search.png)
 9. Once done stop the process from the interpreter and local host should be disengaged and cleared of Grosearch